FIVJ/EconomiC-Analyzer/README.md

-# EconomiC-Analyzer
+# EconomiC-Analyzer (ECA)
-Platform for economic analysis and prediction
+Platform for data extraction, econometric analysis and prediction